Cervical cancer: Locally advanced

-Immunotherapy

-Immunotherapy with immune checkpoint inhibitors, such as pembrolizumab (Keytruda), has also been approved by the U.S. Food and Drug Administration (FDA) for certain patients with recurrent or metastatic cervical cancer, demonstrating promising results in ongoing clinical trials.
-In October 2021, the FDA expanded this approval to include pembrolizumab in combination with chemotherapy, with or without bevacizumab, for people with persistent, recurrent, or metastatic cervical cancer, underscoring the potential of immunotherapeutic approaches in this setting.
-Additional immunotherapy agents, including other PD-1 and PD-L1 inhibitors, are under investigation and have similarly shown encouraging outcomes in clinical studies.

-Another immune checkpoint inhibitor, cemiplimab-rwlc (Libtayo), received FDA approval in September 2022 for patients with recurrent or metastatic cervical cancer that has progressed on or after chemotherapy, further highlighting the expanding role of immunotherapeutic strategies in advanced disease.

-Tisotumab vedotin (Tivdak) was approved for medical use in the United States in September 2021.
+Recurrent or metastatic

+Recurrent or metastatic cervical cancer is usually not considered curable.
+Standard treatment starts from a combination of chemotherapy drugs cisplatin or carboplatin, with another chemotherapy drug paclitaxel.
+Various drugs are added to this combination.
+One option is to add bevacizumab, a drug that hinders new blood vessel formation.
+The HPV virus stimulates the creation of new blood vessels, which this drug counteracts.

+A further addition is immunotherapy, which stimulates the body's immune system to treat cancer.
+If the tumor is PD-L1 positive (which is true for most recurrent or metastatic tumors), pembrolizumab can be added to the treatment.
+Pembrolizumab is an immune checkpoint inhibitor, which removed the 'breaks' from the immune system that normally prevent it from attacking healthy cells.
+Cancer sometimes evades the immune system via these immune checkpoints.
+Two other immune checkpoint inhibitors are used for cervical cancer: cemiplimab (Libtayo), for people with recurrent cancer after prior systemic treatment, and Nivolumab (Opdivo), which is used after all other options have been tried.

+As a second-line treatment, tisotumab vedotin (Tivdak), an antibody-drug conjugate, can be used.
+The antibody binds to a protein on the cancer cells, so it can enter the cell.
+Once inside, the linked chemotherapy drug can directly destroy the cancer cell.
+As such, it is a targeted therapy.
+It was approved in the United States in 2021, and in the EU in 2025.

 Psychosocial intervention

-Supportive group psychotherapy can help mitigate feelings of hopelessness among cancer patients, all while giving patients a community that understands what they are going through.
-Drug therapy, specifically esketamine, can alleviate anxiety and depression that result from cancer through a biological approach.
-Psychosocial telephone counseling can improve depressive symptoms and increase quality-of-life levels of patients, while being more accessible than many other forms of psychotherapy.
-Peer education, when combined with specialized nursing care, allows patients to connect and learn from former cancer patients, which increases self-efficacy and quality of life.

 Psychosocial interventions among cervical cancer patients decrease depression and anxiety levels, all while having a positive impact on quality of life, cortisol levels, self-efficacy, fatigue, sleep status, and sexual dysfunction.
 Mindfulness-based interventions have been proven helpful in additionally decreasing depression and anxiety levels of patients with cervical cancer.

 Prognosis

 Stage

 The prognosis depends on the stage of the cancer.
-The prognosis for squamous cell carcinoma and adenocarcinoma of the cervix is the same for each given stage.
-For intraepithelial cervical neoplasms, the prognosis is good.
-With treatment, the five-year survival rate for FIGO stage 1 (cancer confined to the cervix) cervical cancer is 85%, and the overall (all stages combined) five-year survival rate is about 66%.
+The prognosis for squamous cell carcinoma and adenocarcinoma of the cervix is roughly the same for each given stage.
+For pre-cancerous lesions, the prognosis is good.
+In the United States, the five-year survival rate for FIGO stage 1 (cancer confined to the cervix) cervical cancer is 91%, and the overall (all stages combined) five-year survival rate is about 68%.
 Five-year survival in Stage 2 disease (cancer invading beyond upper two-thirds of uterus) is 65%.
 Stage 3 disease (in which the lower one-third of vagina, pelvic wall is involved or presence of hydronephrosis, pelvic or peri-aortic lymph node involvement) is 35%.
 Stage 4 disease, in which cancer extends beyond the pelvis, or involves the bladder or rectum, has a 5-year survival rate of 7%.

-About 35% of women with invasive cervical cancer have persistent or recurrent disease after treatment.
+Almost a third of women with locally advanced cancer will have recurrent disease after treatment.